lsst-sims/smtn-007/index.rst

 Observatory Model
 -----------------

-The current `Scheduler code`_ contains the only sanctioned observatory model for the project.
+The current `Scheduler code`_ contains the only sanctioned observatory model for the LSST project.
 It must be used to calculate all slew times for ranking targets.
 SOCS provides the configuration for the observatory via a DDS/SAL topic that any Scheduler must recieve, convert and pass that to the instantiation of the observatory model.
 Examples of use can be found in the `Scheduler code`_ repository.
 Again, all Schedulers **MUST** use this model even if no other code from the LSST Scheduler is used.
 It is possible that this code may be refactored into a separate repository for easier use.

 Sky Brightness Model
 --------------------

 SOCS and the Scheduler will be moving to the pre-calculated `Sky Brightness code`_ by the time version 1.0 of the combined system comes out.
-This is a project sanctioned model for sky brightness.
+This is a model sanctioned by the LSST project for sky brightness.
 This is the model that SOCS will use to determine the sky brightness at the time of observation.
 Any Scheduler should make use of this model to ensure commensurate sky brightness behavior between the two systems.

 Optional Requirements
 =====================